Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model to Data

 \section{Model to Data}

 The key difficulty in taking the model back to the data is the calculation of the appropriately weighted shocks.
-Here I show that, under the assumption of common inventories, this can be readily computed.
+Here, I show that, under the assumption of common inventories, this can be readily computed.
+I start from the result of Proposition \ref{growthmulti} about the growth rate of output